- This event has passed.

 - Send your abstract of 250–300 words to: APS2018@bournemouth.ac.uk

 *Due to popular demand, we have added a new open stream for those who wish to submit proposals for papers, panels or artistic presentations on:

 ‘Psychosocial Reflections on a Half Century of Cultural Revolution’

-We invite psychosocial analyses of the development and legacy today of the ‘revolutions’ of the sixties, either through explorations of contemporary issues in politics, culture and artistic expression, or through historical studies.
-All proposals for papers, panels and workshops must indicate how they address both psychological and social dimensions of their topic.
+We invite you to offer psychosocial analyses of the development and legacy today of the ‘revolutions’ in love, sex and politics.
+This could be via explorations of contemporary issues in politics, culture and artistic expression, or through historical studies.
+All proposals for papers must indicate how they address both psychological and social dimensions of their topic.

 Topics could include: